-The complainant may choose not to answer questions posed by the respondent or members of the Community Review Board, but exercising this right will not prevent continued discussion by the Community Review Board if the circumstances warrant.
+The complainant may choose not to answer questions posed by the respondent or members of the Community Review Board, but by doing so will not prevent continued discussion by the Community Review Board if the circumstances warrant it.

-The complainant shall be allowed to present witnesses and character references on his or her own behalf and to be accompanied by an advisor of his or her choice.
-The advisor shall be a member of the College community.
-The complainant shall also be allowed to question witnesses whose statements may be considered by the board in their deliberations.
+The complainant shall be allowed to present witnesses and character references on their own behalf and to be accompanied by an advisor of their own choice.
+The advisor shall be a current faculty, staff, or student member of the Hampshire community.
+The complainant shall also be allowed to question witnesses whose statements may be considered by the board in its deliberations.

-The board shall not permit the consideration of statements by witnesses not available for questioning, but this rule may be waived for good cause if the board by majority vote determines that admission of such a statement is in the interests of justice and will not cause undue prejudice to the respondent.
+The board shall not permit the consideration of statements by witnesses not available for questioning, but this rule may be waived for good cause if the board by majority vote determines that admission of such a statement is in the interests of justice and will not cause undue prejudice to either party.

-The complainant in any disciplinary proceeding shall have the right to appeal, as explained below.
+The complainant in any conduct hearing shall have the right to appeal, as explained below.